unitejs-examples/electron-quickstart/README.md

 This should perform the following steps with travis:

 * Install the Unite JS CLI tool
-* Generate an app with AngularJavaScript Profile
+* Generate an app with AngularTypeScript Profile
-* Generate a class
 * Add electron as a target platform
-* Add a client package of moment
 * Build (Development)
 * Unit Test (Development)
 * E2E Test (Development)
 * Build (Production)
 * E2E Test (Production)
 * Platform Electron create dev wrapper
-* Platform Package for Web
 * Platform Package for Electron